ST1042699/cape-of-good-hope/README.md

 •	Having an online adoption application as well as donation forms
 •	Photos of all the animals in SPCA that are available for adoption
-•	Information of what the volunteers will be doing and what they require 5	Design and user experience
+•	Information of what the volunteers will be doing and what they require
-Aesthetic and branding
-•	For an animal shelter the design should be appealing to animal’s lover’s animal friendly warm and welcoming and creative as well as having the company’s logo, and painting of animals to enhance the company’s aesthetic
-Colour scheme
-•	Colours that are fun and eye catching and appealing such as oranges, blues, whites green some browns as well as black and soft warm browns
-Typography
-•	For animal shelter with a lot of information lato or ariel black should be ideal for clear readability and to capture the reader’s attention
-Layout and design
-•	The website should be easy to navigate and should have a navigation bar and should also be able to accommodate mobile responses
-User Experience
-•	User should be able to easily adopt
-•	Easy donation processes

 Wireframes
 [ SPCA logo ]                      [menu: [Homepage] [adopt] [ help]